Fundacio-i2CAT/ns3-WiFi-MLO/README.md

 - Implements the **core scheduler logic** for managing two-link operation.
 - Coordinates between links to ensure STR capability and SLA compliance.
-- Interfaces with per-link channel access and frame exchange managers.

 ---